 Here in Spain, the fish and seafood is the best in Europe.
-But how do you know you’re ordering the best fish when the menu is in Spanish?
+But how do you know you’re ordering the right fish when the menu is in Spanish?

 Look no further – I’ve listed English translations (in alphabetical order) for every fish I’ve come across in Spain.
 I’m sure I’ve missed a few though!

 * signifies fish landed in our town, Villajoyosa (La Vila Joiosa) on the Costa Blanca.
-Look for the Cofradia de Pescadores logo in restaurants or fish shops to buy from local boats.
+Look for the Cofradia de Pescadores logo to buy from local boats.

 - Aguja – this translates as garfish, which I’ve never heard of.
 They’re a distinctive looking fish with a small spike on the snout, rather like a tiny marlin.
 They’re about the size of a big anchovy.
 Quite spiny but plenty of flavour (so I’m told by our local pescadería!)